aiproductcoach/aiproductcoach-website/index.md

 # About
 about:
   heading: "Why Us?"
   text: "Our program was conceived from a fervent passion for cultivating innovative products that are either rooted in rigorous research or address complex engineering challenges.
-Our mission is to empower deep tech entrepreneurs, enabling them to fully realize their potential and successfully introduce their groundbreaking ideas to the market."
+Our mission is to empower deep tech entrepreneurs and innovative larger businesses, enabling them to fully realize their potential and successfully introduce their groundbreaking ideas to the market."
   text2: "Our founder, Dr. Eva Agapaki, brings a unique blend of expertise to the table.
-With a strong background in AI product development, technical research, and product-market fit (PMF) strategy, she is ideally positioned to elevate your early-stage startup to new heights."
+With a strong background in AI product development, technical research, and product-market fit (PMF) strategy, she is ideally positioned to elevate your early-stage idea to new heights."
-  image: "/assets/images/about.png"
+  image: "/assets/images/flower.png"
   button:
-    name: "Read More"
+    name: "About us"
     link: "/about"

 # Achivement